Louis Roederer: Vintage

 Brut Vintage is composed of 70% Pinot Noir from the Montagne de Reims and 30% Chardonnay, 30% of which is wine matured in oak barrels without malolactic fermentation.
 It is aged, on average, for four years in Louis Roederer’s cellars and left for six months after dégorgement (disgorging) to attain perfect maturity.

 Rosé Vintage

 Produced using the saignée (skin contact) process after cold maceration, the Rosé Vintage is a blend of around 70% Pinot Noir and 30% Chardonnay, the percentage (20%) of wine matured in oak barrels without malolactic fermentation being smaller.
 The Rosé Vintage cuvée is aged for four years in Roederer's cellars and left for six months after dégorgement (disgorging) to attain perfect maturity.
 This Chardonnay comes mostly from Cumières, on the bank of the River Marne.

 Blanc de Blancs Vintage

-Blanc de Blancs Vintage is composed of 100% Chardonnay and essentially produced in the heart of the Côte des Blancs, in the kingdom of two exceptional Grands Crus: Cramant and Avize.
-The Chardonnay from these vineyards has great subtlety.
-It is aged for five years and then six more months after disgorging (dégorgement) to attain his perfect maturity.
+Blanc de Blancs Vintage is composed of 100% Chardonnay and produced in the heart of the Côte des Blancs, in the kingdom of two Grands Crus: Cramant and Avize.
+The Chardonnay from these vineyards has subtlety.
+It is aged for five years and then six more months after disgorging (dégorgement) to attain maturity.